 Market Size Projections:

-• 2024: 233.78 MWh
+- 2024: 233.78 MWh

-• 2033: 6,637.31 MWh
+- 2033: 6,637.31 MWh

-• Growth Rate: 41.70% CAGR (2025-2033)
+- Growth Rate: 41.70% CAGR (2025-2033)

 Investment Expectations:

-• Solar-plus-storage market targeting $10 billion annually
+- The solar-plus-storage market is targeting $10 billion annually.

-• The sector is projected to attract ₹4.79 lakh crore investment by 2032
+- The sector is projected to attract ₹4.79 lakh crore investment by 2032.

 Key Growth Drivers

-• Grid Modernization: Infrastructure in need of replacement Adaptable storage solutions ensure stability and reliability.
+- Grid Modernization: Infrastructure in need of replacement; adaptable storage solutions ensure stability and reliability.

-• Electric Vehicle Growth: EV charging stations are increasing the need for storage devices.
+- Electric Vehicle Growth: EV charging stations are increasing the need for storage devices.

 Financial Benefits and Payback Period